TheFern2/NSWatchLogger/README.md

 [2026-05-22T01:30:01Z] [workout] [info] Session started
 ```

-The Watch discovers it automatically via Bonjour, same as the macOS viewer app.

 ## Thread Safety

 `WatchLogger`, `WatchLogRelay`, `DirectLogTransport`, and `LogServer` use `NSLock` to guard mutable state.
 Safe to call from any thread.